 3. You'll come up with a plan for resolving conflicts.

 "If a couple cannot freely discuss any subject, no matter how personal or difficult, the marriage is going to be a struggle," Doares says.
 In marriage counseling, you'll work with a therapist to foster communication and conflict resolution skills you can carry with you long into your relationship.
 "Good communication skills aren't enough to keep a marriage healthy, but without them, the chance of success in any other area is diminished," Doares says.

 We all know that money has a way of ruining marriages.
 So to prevent future financial fights, you'll lay out all your money thoughts in premarital counseling.
 "It is a very personal topic, and each partner is going to have a different relationship to money," Doares says.
 "There should be no secrets or shame around money in a healthy marriage.
 Getting clear on each one's money story, past and present financial history, and common future goals and intentions can help a couple avoid this common relationship pitfall."

 5. You'll speak about sex.

 "Like money, intimacy is highly personal, and most couples run into intimacy issues at some point in the marriage," Doares says.
 So while it might be uncomfortable to discuss your sex life in front of a total stranger, "helping understand the general physiological and emotional gender differences, as well as the ones specific to [you], opens the door to be able to develop a healthy physical relationship," she says.

 You may not believe it, says Doares, "but, amazingly, many couples never really talk about having children."
-Not only could you uncover a potential deal breaker in counseling, "it's also important to talk about how many [children you want], parenting styles, extended family involvement, and more," Doares says.
+Not only could you uncover a potential deal-breaker in counseling, but "it's also important to talk about how many [children you want], parenting styles, extended family involvement, and more," Doares says.
 "Helping couples understand and define the issues leaves them, and their marriage, better prepared."